 Once you have chosen the right health insurance plan for you and/or your family, your goal is to use it to stay as healthy as possible at the lowest out-of-pocket cost.
 It can take some work, but there are many ways to get the maximum benefit from your health insurance policy and save money as you do.

-Some changes may occur during the year your policy is active.
-You should be notified if this happens during the year; make sure to read all mail you get from your insurance company.
+Be aware of any changes in your policy.
+Most will happen when you renew your policy, but some may occur during the year your policy is active.
+You should be notified if any changes happen during the year; make sure to read all mail you get from your insurance company.
+Don’t assume your renewed policy has all the same features as last year and ask about or look for any changes.

 Once you are familiar with the rules and details, you must make every effort to stick to the terms of your policy.